zachvalenta/jvns.ca/content/post/2018-09-01-learning-skills-you-can-practice.markdown

 This blog is mostly about learning computer programming / systems.
 Probably 70% of these posts are in one way or another about things I've learned and why they're exciting.

 But how do you teach yourself hard things?
-I've talked before about having a [growth mindset](https://www.mindsetworks.com/science/), which is about replacing the belief "I'm bad at X" with "I'm haven't learned about X yet".
+I've talked before about having a [growth mindset](https://www.mindsetworks.com/science/), which is about replacing the belief "I'm bad at X" with "I haven't learned about X yet".

 Having a positive attitude is really important, but IMO by itself it's not enough to learn hard things.
 Learning is a skill which takes a lot of work to get better at.
 So this blog post is about